Skip to main content

 ENCUMBRANCE.
 A commitment of appropriated funding for a future, specific expenditure associated with a purchase order or contract.

 FIVE-YEAR GOALS.
-A concise statement that summarizes a set of related results or outcomes as defined by [the] [desired] community [and reviewed by the Mayor and approved by City Council] [or customer conditions].
-[A goal can be a description of what Albuquerque would be like if the goal were achieved.
-It is achievable and lends itself to measurement.]
-A goal represents a long-term purpose and direction that addresses [the big picture.
-A goal is] broad, [but not vague.
-Goal measurement is based on tracking the changes in specific] desired [conditions] [outcomes that can be measured].
+A concise statement that summarizes a set of related results or outcomes as defined by the community and reviewed by the Mayor and approved by City Council.
+A goal represents a long-term purpose and direction that addresses broad, desired outcomes that can be measured.

 PERFORMANCE MEASUREMENT.
-[Performance measurement is a] [A] systematic approach to quantify and analyze activities to determine the amount of service delivered and/or work performed[, and] [as well as] how [effective,] efficient, [and] responsive[, and impactful the] services are [and what impact they have on ] [to] the community [in relation toward achieving the Five-Year goals, where applicable.] [and customer.
-Goal Progress Indicators quantify the progress made towards achieving goals.]
+A systematic approach to quantify and analyze activities to determine the amount of service delivered and/or work performed, and how efficient, responsive, and impactful the services are to the community in relation toward achieving the Five-Year goals, where applicable.

 WAGE INCREASE.
 An increase in wage separate and in addition to the identified COLA and/or negotiated amount within a ratified union agreement.